 - (7) Speech and language pathology for children: Services are delivered by a licensed speech language pathologist to provide services not covered by the state plan under medicaid EPSDT requirements, nor through an IEP through the public schools.
 Speech language services: interventions to promote participation in community integration activities as defined in the DDW service standards; interventions for children with swallowing disorders to prevent aspiration in accordance with the team approach described in the DOH/DDSD aspiration prevention policy and procedures, as appropriate to the therapist's scope of practice; recommendations for equipment, techniques or therapy interventions to increase family or caregiver ability to facilitate; coordination with other therapists serving the child through EPSDT or the public schools or with other disciplines on the child's DDW interdisciplinary team; and associated evaluation, assessment and training of the child, family or other caregivers related to the above activities.
-Based on therapy goals, services may be delivered in an integrated natural setting, clinical setting or in a group setting. - G. [Community living services] Living support services: [Community living] Services are intended to provide persons with the assistance and support needed in a home environment in order to increase or maintain an individual's capacity for independent functioning, self-determination, interdependence, productivity and integration in the community.
+Based on therapy goals, services may be delivered in an integrated natural setting, clinical setting or in a group setting.] - [G-] E. [Community living services: Community living services are intended to provide persons with the assistance and support needed in a home environment in order to increase or maintain an individual's capacity for independent functioning, self-determination, interdependence, productivity and integration in the community.
 Community living services are only available for individuals for whom no other residential or support options are clinically appropriate to meet the needs of the individual.
-Community living services must be justified by the IDT as the only service which can meet the needs of the individual. - (1) This service includes personal support, and nutritional counseling [and nursing supports] and, therefore, personal support nutritional counseling [and private duty nursing] services may not be included in an ISP for an individual receiving [community] living support services.
-Respite services cannot be provided to individuals receiving supported or [independent] shared living services.
-Room and board costs are reimbursed through the individual's SSI or other personal accounts and cannot be paid through the waiver service. - (2) This service is available to individuals 18 years of age or older.] - (3) This service may be available to individuals under 18 years of age in extraordinary circumstances and are approved by the DOH/DDSD Director on a case-by-case basis.
-[Community living] Living support services for individuals under 18 years of age may not be provided by legally responsible individuals. - (4) Legally responsible individuals (i.e. spouses or parents of minor children) may not be paid for any services that they would ordinarily perform in the household for individuals of the same age who did not have a disability or chronic illness. - (5) This medicaid waiver covers the following three living supports services.
-Each of these services is a distinct service and must be billed in accordance with DDSD of the DOH standards: - (a) Family living services: These services may be furnished by a companion, surrogate, foster or natural family member who has been studied and approved to provide family living in the individual's home or the home of the family living provider.
-Legal guardians or natural family members who meet the DOH/DDSD requirements must be approved by DOH/DDSD to provide family living services. - (i) Family living can be provided to no more than two individuals with developmental disabilities in the home environment at a time. - (ii) The direct support provider must be present when the individual is in the home, as described in the ISP or other coverage specified below. - (iii) The direct support provider is responsible for services up to 24 hours per day as described in the ISP, but does not include time when an individual is in an employment, school, adult habilitation or other day program.
-Twenty-four hour support includes coverage in the residential setting during times when the individual is unable to attend other scheduled services [and/or] or activities due to reasons beyond their control (e.g. illness).
-The direct support provider is responsible for arrangements for back-up supports and staffing.
-The person(s) providing back-up supports and staffing must be listed with and meet the requirements of the provider agency. - (iv) The provider agency is responsible for providing on-call emergency staffing coverage.
-The 24 hour per day requirement may be met through the emergency on-call system, when necessary.
-If the individual requires emergency staffing services, those services must reach the individual within 60 minutes.
+Community living services must be justified by the IDT as the only service which can meet the needs of the individual.] - (1) This service includes personal support, nutritional counseling and nursing supports and, therefore, personal support, nutritional counseling and private duty nursing services may not be included in an ISP for an individual receiving community living services.
+Respite services cannot be provided to individuals receiving supported or independent living services.
+Room and board costs are reimbursed through the individual's SSI or other personal accounts and cannot be paid through the waiver service. - (2) This service is available to individuals 18 years of age or older. - (3) This service may be available to individuals under 18 years of age in extraordinary circumstances and are approved by the DOH/DDSD Director on a case by case basis.
+Community living services for individuals under 18 years of age may not be provided by legally responsible individuals. - (4) Legally responsible individuals (i.e. spouses or parents of minor children) may not be paid for any services that they would ordinarily perform in the household for individuals of the same age who did not have a disability or chronic illness. - (5) This medicaid waiver covers the following three living supports services.
+Each of these services is a distinct service and must be billed in accordance with DDSD of the DOH standards:] Living supports: